 It is Professor Youdim’s belief that multi-target drugs are the future for treating complex CNS diseases and disorders; it is the multimodal mechanisms of action, which exert therapeutic effects through a combination of targets.

-The agenda of Israel’s Office of the Chief Scientist (OCS) – also known as the ‘Innovation Authority’- includes: supporting industrial R&D; assisting the development of technology as a means of fostering economic growth; encouraging technological innovation and entrepreneurship; leveraging Israel’s scientific potential; enhancing the knowledge base of industry in Israel; stimulating high value-added R&D; and encouraging R&D collaboration, both nationally and internationally.
+The agenda of Israel’s innovation authority – also known as the ‘OCS’- includes: supporting industrial R&D; assisting the development of technology as a means of fostering economic growth; encouraging technological innovation and entrepreneurship; leveraging Israel’s scientific potential; enhancing the knowledge base of industry in Israel; stimulating high value-added R&D; and encouraging R&D collaboration, both nationally and internationally.

-The company known today as Youdim Pharmaceuticals has operated as an incubator in Israel for over a decade, backed by the OCS.
-Thanks to its successful track record with the OCS, its location and its managerial capabilities, Youdim’s investment can be financed by the additional OCS grant by a multiplier of 250% per investment in R&D, up to a budget of ILS10 million (500% in some cases that have a lower R&D budget).
+The company known today as Youdim Pharmaceuticals has operated as an incubator in Israel for over a decade, backed by the IIA.
+Thanks to its successful track record with the IIA, its location and its managerial capabilities, Youdim’s investment can be financed by the additional IIA grant by a multiplier of 250% per investment in R&D, up to a budget of ILS10 million (500% in some cases that have a lower R&D budget).